charles1614/spark/docs/configuration.md

   <td>false</td>
   <td>
     If true, restarts the driver automatically if it fails with a non-zero exit status.
-    Only has effect in Spark standalone mode or Mesos cluster deploy mode.
+    Only has effect in Spark standalone mode or Mesos cluster org.apache.spark.blaze.deploy mode.
   </td>
   <td>1.3.0</td>
 </tr>